NUESTRO COMPROMISO, OUR COMMITMENT

 La Vida Baseball is a new digital media platform that celebrates the passion of Latino baseball’s past, present and future through original video, written and social content.

-La Vida Baseball is a property of a Teamworks Media, produced in partnership with the National Baseball Hall of Fame.
+La Vida Baseball is a property of a TeamWorks Media.

-TeamWorks Media is a content marketing firm known for emotionally engaging storytelling that inspires social impact through sports.
+TeamWorks Media is an award-winning content marketing firm known for emotionally engaging storytelling that inspires social impact through sports.